sarshay/react-utils/apps/docs/guide/getting-started.md

 ## What's Included

 ### Components
-- **ClientContent** - Wraps content and extracts headings for navigation
+- **ContentProvider** - Wraps content and extracts headings for navigation
-- **TableOfContents** - Generates clickable navigation from headings
+- **TableOfContents** - Generates clickable navigation from headings (must be inside ContentProvider)
 - **EndDetect** - Detects when users reach the end of content

 ### Hooks